moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/css-questions.md

 A repaint occurs when changes are made to elements that affect visibility but not the layout.
 For example, opacity, background-color, visibility, and outline.
 Repaints are expensive because the browser must check the visibility of all other nodes in the DOM — one or more may have become visible beneath the changed element.

 #### How do you clear float?
-clear: both,
+1. clear: both
-overflow: hidden,
+2. overflow: hidden,
-empty <div> after floated element</div>
+3. empty <div> after floated element</div>

 #### What is the difference between classes and ID's in CSS?